rarebreed/protean-service/retro/README.md

   them at all?
 - Skill systems that treat all skills as equally easy to learn?
 - Skill systems that do not distinguish between breadth and depth?
+- Systems that encourage min-maxing by having cutoffs (eg, a 10 is as good as a 13, because they both give you +2)?

 And that's just a few of the pain points that retro is trying to solve.
 Another point retro is trying to solve may seem a bit counter intuitive, given that it will stress realism and simulation.
 Retro is designed to be small and modular,